 - LookML fields, which can only be created by Looker developers.

 Under Construction: We’re working on adding more to this page.
 In the meantime, check out the Adding a Custom Measure from a Dimension page.
-That page includes general information about custom fields, including how to delete a custom field and tips for Looker admins and developers (including how to enable custom fields).
+That page includes general information about custom fields.